kvedes/vscode-deltalake-viewer/README.md

 A VS Code extension for viewing Delta Lake tables and Parquet files as interactive, scrollable tables.

+## Acknowledgements

+This project was built with AI assistance using Claude Code.

 ## Features

 - **Parquet file viewing** — open any `.parquet` file directly in VS Code